December 17, 2020

 Foundations data is not required to be obtained prior to entering into a contract where:

-- a building contractor is not lawfully able to enter the land at the building site to obtain foundations data prior to entering into a contract
+a building contractor is not lawfully able to enter the land at the building site to obtain foundations data prior to entering into a contract; and

 This is most common where the building site is located within an ‘off the plan’ development and the developer refuses access to the site.
 Consideration of the contract price and the risk of engaging in such a job should be made prior to signing the contract in these circumstances.